Angola travel guide

 Parking: There are three parking areas in front of the terminal with capacity for approximately 850 vehicles.
-There is no parking reservation service.

 Being a large country, Angola's climate varies according to region.
 The north has a wet, hot, tropical climate, becoming dryer as it extends south, until desert conditions prevail in the southern strip between the central plateau and the border with Namibia.
 Luanda's climate is moderately tropical.
 The dry, cooler season is from June to late September, while the rainy, hot summer season extends from October to May.
 Average temperatures are hot and humid.

 National Tourist Agency, Luanda: +244 222 372 750.